isc-projects/bind9/bin/dig/dig.rst

    mandatory.
 Responses to padded queries may also be padded, but only if the query uses TCP or DNS COOKIE.

+.. option:: +proxy[=src_addr[#src_port]-dst_addr[#dst_port]], +noproxy

+   When this option is set, :program:`dig` adds PROXYv2 headers to the queries.
+When source and destination addresses are specified, the headers contain them and use the ``PROXY`` command.
+It means for the remote peer that the queries were sent on behalf of another node and that the PROXYv2 header reflects the original connection endpoints.
+The default source port is ``0`` and destination port is `53`.

+   For encrypted DNS transports, to prevent accidental information leakage, encryption is applied to the PROXYv2 headers: the headers are sent right after the handshake process has been completed.

+   For plain DNS transports, no encryption is applied to the PROXYv2 headers.

+   If the addressees are omitted, PROXYv2 headers, that use the ``LOCAL`` command set, are added instead.
+For the remote peer, that means that the queries were sent on purpose without being relayed, so the real connection endpoint addresses must be used.

+.. option:: +proxy-plain[=src_addr[#src_port]-dst_addr[#dst_port], +noproxy-plain

+   The same as ``+[no]proxy``, but instructs ``dig`` to send PROXYv2 headers ahead of any encryption, before any handshake messages are sent.
+That makes :program:`dig` behave exactly how it is described in the PROXY protocol specification, but not all software expects such behaviour.

+   Please consult the software documentation to find out if you need this option. (for example, ``dnsdist`` expects encrypted PROXYv2 headers sent over TLS when encryption is used, while ``HAProxy`` and many other software packages expect plain ones).

+   For plain DNS transports the option is effectively an alias for the ``+[no]proxy`` described above.

 .. option:: +qid=value

    This option specifies the query ID to use when sending queries.